Saturday, 17 May 2025

 Central Europe

-In: Austria, Germany, Slovenia, Switzerland.
-Out: Czechia, Poland.
+In: Austria, Germany, Poland, Switzerland.
+Out: Czechia, Slovenia.
 Didn’t enter: Hungary, Slovakia.

 This is a tricky group, it’s more difficult to spot trends here, and voting among these countries tends to be unpredictable.
 Anyway, this has been a good year so far for this group, because four of the six members of this group, that are taking part this year, are in the Grand Final.
-Of the four that are in the final, three countries (Austria, Slovenia, Switzerland) reached the Grand Final via one of the semi-finals this week.
-Of course, Germany is automatically guaranteed a place in the final every year as a Big Five member.
-Czechia and Poland both failed to qualify this year.
-The upshot of all this, Austria, Germany, Slovenia and Switzerland will all be able to exchange jury points and televote points among each other tonight, whereas Czechia and Poland will both be able to give jury points and televote points to Austria, Germany, Slovenia and Switzerland.
+Of the four that are in the final, two countries (Austria and Poland) reached the Grand Final via one of the semi-finals this week.
+Of course, Switzerland automatically qualified this year as host country, and Germany is automatically guaranteed a place in the final every year as a Big Five member.
+Czechia and Slovenia both failed to qualify this year.
+The upshot of all this, Austria, Germany, Poland and Switzerland will all be able to exchange jury points and televote points among each other tonight, whereas Czechia and Slovenia will both be able to give jury points and televote points to Austria, Germany, Poland and Switzerland.
 It’ll be interesting to see what happens in this group.

 Greece and Cyprus